A study of the Genesis Flood account and related questions. From the June 2010 Creation Answers Newsletter.

 The Vapor Canopy Idea

-I would not be dogmatic on the meaning of "waters above."
+I would not be dogmatic on the meaning of "waters above" (Genesis 1:6-7).
 I think it is possible the "waters above" may simply refer to clouds.
 Some creation scientists have suggested "waters above" refers to water out in space.
 See, for instance, Psalm 148:4 which mentions waters "above the heavens."
 Or, the way raquia, sky, and waters above are described in Genesis 1, it might be possible it is saying something about HOW God created the atmosphere, not describing what it is made of.
 It could be God took some water from the Earth's surface and used it to make the atmosphere, separating it from the Earth's surface and then converting it to different gases in the atmosphere.
 There is also water vapor throughout Earth's atmosphere (and sometimes ice crystals), so there may be other possibilities.
 Earth's atmosphere could have been different before the Flood in a manner that we are not aware of.
 But I think it is incorrect and unrealistic to say that raquia in Genesis 1 definitely refers to a solid surface.
 It is where the birds fly, so it is logical to say it is not solid.
 The word "raquia" does not tell us anything about what raquia is made of in Genesis 1.
 Also, raquia in another passage and a different context, such as Ezekiel 1, may be using the word to refer to something totally unrelated to Genesis 1.
 Genesis 1 does not explain what raquia actually is.
 It is only a "separation" between waters above and waters below.

 Another controversy pertaining to Genesis chapters 1 and 2 is about rain.
 Some have suggested there was no rain on Earth until it rained at the beginning of the Flood.
 What is this based on?
 This idea is sometimes related to the vapor canopy idea, arguing that when the vapor canopy collapsed this started the first rain.
-Recall that the vapor canopy idea does not offer a good explanation of the rains of the Flood, but I think a vapor canopy was possible.
+Recall that the vapor canopy idea does not offer a good explanation of the rains of the Flood.
 Another basis for the "no rain until the Flood" idea comes from Genesis 2:5.
 This verse says, "no shrub of the field had yet appeared on the earth and no plant of the field had yet sprung up, for the Lord God had not sent rain on the earth and there was no man to work the ground (NIV)."
 This verse is apparently describing the state of the Earth between the third day and the sixth day.
 When it says the Lord had not sent rain, does this mean there would never have been rain until the Flood?
 Genesis is not clear on this, I do not think we know if there was rain before the Flood or not.
 It could be it did rain after Adam was created.
 We can infer a few things about the preflood world from fossil evidence and the general description in Genesis that it was very good.
 I think rain is not necessarily a bad thing, but violent dangerous storms are.
 Rain as we know it often causes erosion of the soil, which is indeed a bad thing.
 Today people take measures to minimize and prevent soil erosion.
 But if rain were gentle it would not cause soil erosion.
 Thus, I think it is possible there could have been gentle rain in the preflood world, but we do not know.
 There are other possibilities for how God may have provided water for plants, such as through ground water and morning dew.